-Simplification of administrative bureaucracy with the aim of reducing the number and time for carrying out payments in particular for medium, small and micro businesses, and making available to the taxpayers innovative services such as online tax payment, etc. Viewed from the perspective that 90% of enterprises are micro, and the level of awareness and financial know-how among enterprises is very low43, such measures would facilitate the tax compliance of this category.
+Simplified administrative bureaucracy to reduce the number and time for carrying out payments, particularly for medium, small and micro businesses, and making available innovative services such as online tax payment, etc. From the perspective that 90% of enterprises are micro, and the level of awareness and financial know-how among enterprises is very low, such measures would facilitate the tax compliance of this category.